Estimated reading time: 7 minutes

 The world is working to face issues such as climate change and fast-changing circumstances.
 We face a drastic loss of rainforest coverage and biodiversity, a drain on fossil fuels, and many other problems.

 The green economy is one that, among other things, attempts to safeguard the natural world.
 It invests in the future of biodiversity and green spaces and aims to encourage the renewal of natural systems.

 One of the primary tenets of the green economy is to still provide goods and services in the world.
 But it aims to do so in a way that grows and restores the world’s natural balances.
 The intent is to have a low carbon footprint, conserve resources and recycle to have a minor impact on the natural world.

 This philosophy requires the public participation of both individuals and corporations.
 It does this based on evidence-based investigations into how we can improve the situation.
 This way, the institutions representing the green economy can collaborate in a way where everyone has bought into the same actions.

-It is a significant global change to how we perceive such actions.
+It is a significant global change in how we perceive such actions.
 The green economy intends to transform the world’s status quo to improve it for everyone.
 To do this, we must involve everyone, from the politicians in government to individual workers with boots on the ground.

 What Do Electricians Do in the Green Economy?